 (Wish I Could Fly Like) Superman: The Kinks had a minor hit with this song off the album Low Budget. “(Wish I Could Fly Like) Superman” went to #41 in the US.
 This song is a bit disco and does not conform to the hard rock and country inspired sound of the rest of the album.

 Another One Bites The Dust: Queen combined hard rock and disco on this classic.
 It was a top 10 hit in many countries around the world and is very different from other tracks on the album, The Game.
-It was also one of two songs that bassist John Deacon wrote and is one of his best known songs he wrote for Queen.
+It was also one of John Deacon’s best known songs he wrote for Queen.

 Dirty Mind: Prince released this popular album in October of 1980.
 Like his previous albums, so many genres are mixed here to create something unique.
 New wave, disco, ballads, and R&B sounds can all be found in the songs.
 If you’re looking for more danceable tracks, try the songs “Dirty Mind”, “Do It All Night” (a real combination of new wave and disco), “Partyup”, and “Uptown”.